-Vedāḥ (वेद) means knowledge.
-It is held in four ancient Indian collections (saṃhitās) of religious hymn (uktha) and chant (udgītha): the Ṛgvedāḥ, the Sāmavedāḥ, the Yajurvedāḥ and the Atharvavedāḥ.
+Vedāḥ refers the sacred knowledge held in four ancient Indian collections (saṃhitās): the Ṛgvedāḥ, the Sāmavedāḥ, the Yajurvedāḥ and the Atharvavedāḥ.

 Indians revere the Vedāḥ as holy.
-According to the ancient Pūrva-Mīmāṃsā (300-200 BCE) school of philosophy (darśana), poets (ṛṣis) acquired the Vedāḥ through mystical experience as hearers (śrotṛ) and seers (draṣṭā).
-So it is called śruti (heard) or dṛṣṭi (seen).
+According to the Pūrva-Mīmāṃsā (300-200 BCE) school (darśana), the ancient poets (ṛṣis) acquired sacred knowledge through mystical experience as hearers (śrotṛ) and seers (draṣṭā).
+They called it śruti (heard) or dṛṣṭi (seen).
 It is eternal revelation not-of-man (apauruṣeya), self-evident (svataḥpramāṇa), perfect, infallible and all-knowing (viśvavid).

 The Atharvavedāḥ is a book of magical incantation.
-It goes by two other titles: the Ātharvāṅgirasaḥ (AV X:7.20) and the Bhṛgu–Aṅgirasaḥ Samhita (Bhārgavavedāḥ).
-It stands apart from the three-fold (trayī) Ṛg, Sāma and Yajur vedās, which together form an interlocking system of śrauta rites.
+It goes by two other titles: the Ātharvāṅgirasaḥ (AV X:7.20) and the Bhṛgu–AṅgirasaḥSamhita (Bhārgavavedāḥ).
+It stands apart from the three-fold (trayī) Ṛg, Sāma and Yajur vedās which form an interlocking system of śrauta rites.
 The Atharvavedāḥ was compiled later, and only became recognized as part of the Vedāḥ some time before the first millennium CE.

-Each vedāḥ was preserved by different schools (śākhās) and at one time there were many recensions of each.
-While only a small number survive, they cover a vast body of works
+Each vedāḥ developed around a saṃhitā, which is a collection of hymn (uktha), chant (udgītha) or mantra, and preserved by different schools (śākhās).
+At one time there were many recensions.
+While only a small number survive, they cover a vast body of works.

-Each vedāḥ developed around a saṃhitā, which is a collection of verse, chant or mantra.
 Except for the Atharvavedāḥ, which has no Āraṇyaka (Forest Book), each vedāḥ contains at least one Brāhmaṇa (Ritual Book), one Āraṇyaka (Forest Book) and one Upaniṣad (Book of Secrets).

 The Āpastamba Śrautasūtra (c.
 400 BCE) divides the Vedāḥ into two groups (kāṇḍa): Karmakāṇḍa (Ritual Books) and Jñānakāṇḍa (Knowledge Books).
 The Karmakāṇḍa is the Saṃhitā and Brāhmaṇa: the utterances of poet (ṛṣi) and priest (brāhmaṇa).
 The Jñānakāṇḍa is the Āraṇyaka and Upaniṣads: the utterances of philosopher (ācārya) and student (brahmacārin).